quantnetwork/overledger-sdk-javascript-v2/README.md

 The Overledger SDK can be installed as node modules.

-If all supported Distributed Ledger Technologies (DLTs) are necessary, the bundle package can be installed, which will include all required dependencies.
+If all supported Distributed Ledger Technologies (DLTs) are necessary, the bundle package can be installed, which will include all the required dependencies.

 ```
 npm install @quantnetwork/overledger-bundle